HughP/dnj-corpus/README.md

    * Eastern Dan
    * Orthography version: 3

 **Writing System Note**: When orthography version three was established, the target technology for implementation of text the writing system was French  typewriters.<sup id="a34">[34](#f34)</sup> As technology advanced (the event of Unicode), the indication of tone often became confusing.
-Well, only confusing in the sense that the default characters used would normally use the Unicode attributes for punctuation.
+Well, only confusing in the sense that the most frequently chosen characters by Dan authors would normally use the Unicode attributes for punctuation.
 And it is these characters before or after the stem (word) that indicate the pitch melody of the orthographic word.
 These characters are not used in expected ways according to their Unicode attributes as encoded in the original documents for this corpus.
 Now, it is true that there are Unicode characters which do have the same visual characteristics and also have letter attributes instead of punctuation attributes.
 These letter characters are recommended as a best practice in orthography development.<sup id="a36">[36](#f36)</sup> However, enabling Dan writers to encode their language with the the most appropriate Unicode characters has been a challenge.
 As a result many applications do not properly typeset or interact with Dan "words" in the ways that many users of "global" languages expect.
-This and the influence of French writing norms has resulted in the development of a unique written text development culture.
-From observing the corpus three notable instances present themselves:
+This and the influence of French writing norms has resulted in the evolution of a unique print media culture for users of Dan.
+From observing the corpus five notable, and previously undiscussed instances present themselves:
  * The use of space around proper punctuation marks is not always as one would expect for an orthography written in a Latin script.
 That is, it is not uncommon to see something like `ˮban˗ ? ꞊Yaa˗` where there are extra spaces around the question mark.
 Presumably this is to provide visual clarity for  mental processing of punctuation marks.
  * While French allows for apostrophe in the middle of words to show elision `qu'en`, Dan does not.
-In fact Dan to the best of the knowledge available, does not need to use the apostrophe and uses the glyph to indicate tone —  something much different than the use dictated by French.
+In fact Dan, to the best efforts given the knowledge available, does not need to use the apostrophe and uses the glyph to indicate tone —  something much different than the use dictated by French.
 In the corpus, there are cases where a space follows an apostrophe in French words, indicating that at some level mixed language texts are typographically being processed as Dan language texts.
  * The hyphen in French can take on several linking usages:
    * It can connect morphology `celui-ci`or parts of speech (infinitive + pro noun) `aide-moi`
    * It can occur in set expressions like ` vis-à-vis`